'Splosion Man: Reception

-Splosion Man received "favorable" reviews according to the review aggregation website Metacritic.
+'Splosion Man received "generally favorable" reviews according to the review aggregator website Metacritic, scoring 84 per cent based on 52 critic reviews.
+Brett Todd of GameSpot called 'Splosion Man "one of the most original platformers to come down the road in a while", and IGN reviewer Daemon Hatfield said it "upped the ante" from Twisted Pixel's previous game, The Maw.

 Reviewers generally praised the game's humor, simplicity, and inexpensive price.
 Brett Todd of GameSpot called 'Splosion Man "one of the most original platformers to come down the road in a while", adding the price was "very reasonable".
-IGN reviewer Daemon Hatfield also lauded the game's humor, gameplay and personality, adding "not a moment goes by without seeing something new and exciting".
+Hatfield also lauded the game's humor, gameplay and personality, adding "not a moment goes by without seeing something new and exciting".
 The level design, overall gameplay length and personality were high points for Eduardo Reboucas of Game Revolution, who continued with stating that the game was "easy to play, hard to master".
 Eurogamer's Dan Whitehead enjoyed the game overall, but occasional repetitive level design and some minor control issues.
 GamesRadar+'s Nathan Meunier enjoyed the game overall, also citing the comical musical score, but shared the feeling that the level design becomes repetitive.

 411Mania gave it a favorable review and said: "For 800 Microsoft Points, this game offers a lot of fun and enjoyment, both by yourself and with friends.
 Whether it is trying to beat levels, find hidden cakes or beat the par time, there is a lot to do in this game.
 For such a simplistic game on the surface, there is a lot to be had here, and this is one of the hidden gems in the Summer of Arcade games.
 Definitely try this game, but this game is really worth the price of admission."
 The A.V.
 Club's Samantha Nelson gave it a B+ and wrote: "Unlike many platformers that are packed with button-pressing combos to master, 'Splosion Man revels in simplicity.
 As the game manual expressly states, every button on your controller makes you do the same thing: 'splode'."
 In contrast, Teletext GameCentral's Roger Hargreaves gave it seven out of ten, saying that, "Like any good firework[s] display this fun platformer retains its charm even after the novelty runs out."

 It was voted by the Xbox Live community as the Best Original Xbox Live Arcade Game of 2009.
 In August 2009 Shadow Complex developer Donald Mustard praised the quality of recent downloadable games, specifically mentioning 'Splosion Man for how unique it and others are.
 In a September 2010 ranking, IGN listed 'Splosion Man eleventh in their top twenty-five Xbox Live Arcade titles of all time.
 By October 2011, that rank had dropped to fifteenth.